Stardust (Neil Gaiman novel): Plot

-Every nine years, in the village of Wall in rural England, a market is held the other side of a stone wall (for which the village is named) dividing the realm of Faerie from our world.
-In the early Victorian era, young Dunstan Thorn meets Una, a fairy woman enslaved by the witch Semele, at the market.
-Dunstan purchases a glass snowdrop from her with a kiss; and, later that night, makes love to her in the woods.
+Every nine years, in the village of Wall in rural England, a market is held on the other side of a stone wall dividing the realm of Faerie from our world.
+In the early Victorian era, young Dunstan Thorn meets Una, a fairy enslaved by the witch Semele, at the market.
+Dunstan purchases a glass snowdrop from her with a kiss and, later that night, has sex with her in the woods.
 Months later, Dunstan receives a baby in a basket—his and Una's son, Tristran.

-Eighteen years later, Tristran is infatuated with the beautiful Victoria Forester.
-While walking her home one night, he sees a falling star land in Faerie and vows to bring it to Victoria.
+Eighteen years later, Tristran is infatuated with someone named Victoria Forester.
+In Faerie, the dying Lord of the castle of Stormhold throws his pendant out the window, declaring that the first of his three surviving sons—Primus, Tertius, and Septimus—to retrieve it will be his successor.
+The pendant flies upward and knocks a star out of the sky.
+While walking Victoria home, Tristran sees a falling star land in Faerie and vows to bring it to her.
 Victoria agrees to reward him with whatever he desires—including her hand in marriage—if he succeeds.
 Dunstan gives Tristran the snowdrop and enables him to pass the wall's guards by alluding to his fairy heritage.

-At the castle of Stormhold, in Faerie, the dying Lord of Stormhold throws his topaz pendant out the window and declares that the first of his three surviving sons—Primus, Tertius, and Septimus—to retrieve it will be his successor.
-The pendant flies upward and knocks a star out of the sky (the same one Tristran promised to Victoria).
-The brothers depart in search of the pendant after their father's death.
+Primus, Tertius and Septimus start searching for the pendant after their father's death.
 Septimus poisons Tertius at an inn.
 Meanwhile, the Lilim, a trio of ancient witches, learn of the fallen star and plan to eat its heart to regain their youth.
-The eldest of the Lilim, the witch-queen, is chosen to find the star and consumes the remains of the last star's heart.
+The eldest of the Lilim, the witch-queen, is chosen to find the star and consumes the remains of their last star's heart.